UW-Macrostrat/corelle/README.md

 feature datasets.
 Then `corelle serve` starts the testing API server.

 To build (and continuously watch) the frontend, run `make dev`.
-A backend API server will be started and proxied.
+A backend API server will be started and proxied, so you don't have to run `corelle serve`.

 ### Installation with Docker